WDP Part 9b: Wire Protocol Specification

 }

-Important: Wire protocol NEVER includes namespace as a separate field.
-The namespace information is encoded in the ID format itself (via the namespace hash in CombinedID).
+IMPORTANT: Wire protocol MUST NOT include namespace as a separate field.
+Namespace information is encoded in the identifier format itself (via the namespace hash in CombinedID).

 {